Hodge ideals for the determinant hypersurface: Acknowledgements

 \section{Acknowledgements}

-We are grateful to Mircea Musta\c t\u a for advice and many helpful conversations regarding this project.
+We are grateful to Mircea Musta\c t\u a for advice and many useful conversations regarding this project, and to Mihnea Popa for helping us improve the discussion of the generation level for the Hodge filtration.
+We thank the anonymous referee for many helpful comments, and for suggesting an alternative approach to Theorem~\ref{thm:weight-filtration}.
 Experiments with the computer algebra software Macaulay2 \cite{GS} have provided numerous valuable insights.
 Perlman acknowledges the support of the National Science Foundation Graduate Research Fellowship under grant DGE-1313583.
 Raicu acknowledges the support of the National Science Foundation Grant DMS-1901886.

 \begin{bibdiv} \begin{biblist}